Emergent Graphical Conventions in a Visual Communication Game: Experiments

 \subsubsection{Visualizing sketch evolution}

 To better understand the nature of the emerged conventions, we inspect the intermediate sketches in the evolution processes.
-Specifically, we choose to visualize the process under the \textit{complete} setting. \cref{fig:temporal evolve} shows three instances in two categories.
-For each example, drawings from the left to the right show the change of the final-step canvas from iteration 0 to 30,000.
+Specifically, we visualize the process under the \textit{complete} setting. \cref{fig:temporal_evolve} shows three instances in two categories.
+For each example, drawings from the left to the right show the change of the final-step canvas.
 Sketches' complexity gradually decreases after an initial increase, echoing the trend of reduction described in \cref{sec:rate_duration}.
-For rabbit, at the beginning, the strokes may depict instances from different perspectives; through iterations, they converge to highlight the rabbit's long ear.
-As for giraffe, the agents gradually learn to emphasize the long neck.
-Particularly, in the third example, although the giraffe lowers its head, we can still see an exaggerated vertical stroke for the neck, similar to the first example where the giraffe's head is raised.
-These examples show how the sender gradually unifies drawings of the same category.
-It can also be seen that after evolution, the sender is inclined to use the first several strokes to depict the most salient parts of visual concepts.
+For rabbits, in the beginning, the strokes may depict instances from different perspectives; through iterations, they converge to highlight the rabbit's long ear.
+As for the giraffe, the agents gradually learn to emphasize the long neck.
+In the third example, although the giraffe lowers its head, we can still see an exaggerated vertical stroke for the neck, similar to the first example where the giraffe's head is raised.
+These examples show how the sender gradually unifies drawings of the same category: After evolution, the sender is inclined to use the first several strokes to depict the most salient parts of visual concepts.